Barro97/group9/Part_B/README.md

 **Additional Notes:**

 - The application is designed to be responsive and work on different screen sizes.
-- We used various JavaScript libraries to enhance the functionality of the application, such as Bootstrap and jQuery.
 - The application is implemented in a modular way, which makes it easy to maintain and extend.